CEllement/Data-Analytics/FolderReport/README.md

 <code>c:\Temp\Scripts\FolderReport.ps1 -FolderPath "c:\Temp"</code>

 There are some free tools to use to get the raw data of folders such as PowerShell and WinDirStat but I wanted a way to visualize it all in Power BI.
+This report will show you:
+* The raw output
-This report will show you the raw output, which parent folders are the largest in size, the file extensions consuming the most storage space and the top 100 largest files.
+* Which parent folders are the largest in size
+* The file extensions consuming the most storage space, and
+* The top 100 largest files